abhi6174/parrot_horoscope/README.md

 ### The Problem (that doesn't exist)
 Many people uses the traditional parrot based astrology.
-But it is not available everywhere.
+But it is not available everywhere.Accessing the traditional Astrolegers is difficult .

 ### The Solution (that nobody asked for)
+A digital parrot that pick cards that determine your future.
 For those people who uses the traditional parrot based astrology this website can be useful.
 ## Technical Details
 ### Technologies/Components Used